 The boss may seem to have everything figured out, but it might actually be more stressful at the top than you think — and that corner office could mean higher health risks for the person sitting in it.

 A boss’s challenges go beyond common workplace stressors, whether it’s dealing with job scarcity at their level, the potential effects of sacrificing personal relationships for professional success, or the unique position of dealing with demands from both above and below.
 Being a boss makes for a unique and often challenging position in the job market.

 “Management and leadership are not innate skills; they’re learned,” Lauren Laitin, founder and principal at Parachute Coaching said in an interview.
 “But once you get that under your belt, you start to ask yourself: what’s next?
 When you’re already in a management role, the answer tends to be murky.
 One, because you don’t know what opportunities will be available next, and two, you don’t know who your competition is.”
-(Related: Engaging millennials in the workplace)
+(Related: Engaging younger workers in the workplace)

 Stress is everywhere, whether a manager is new to leadership or searching an uncertain job market for the next best career opportunity.

 And although it seems like stress ought to be more pronounced the higher you are on the totem pole, it’s not just chief executives who feel the heat.
-A 2015 study suggests that the folks in the middle of any hierarchy seem to have higher rates of anxiety and depression than those at the top or the bottom.1
+One study suggests that the folks in the middle of any hierarchy seem to have higher rates of anxiety and depression than those at the top or the bottom.1

 The health hazards of stress

 A little stress in life is normal.
 But prolonged, excessive stress has been linked to a host of health hazards, both physical and psychological.